latex3/latex3.github.io/_posts/2019-04-23-history-papers.md

 # Two papers on the history of LaTeX

 We have added two papers on different aspects of the history of LaTeX to the site.
-While both are somewhat older they presents interesting accounts on the evolution of LaTeX.
+While both are somewhat older they present interesting accounts on the evolution of LaTeX.

-The first was given by Chris Rowley at a conference selebrating Leslie Lamport's 60th birthday and discusses the relvance of LaTeX throughout several decades (including some interesting predictions be checked against reality.
+The first was given by Chris Rowley at a conference celebrating Leslie Lamport's 60th birthday and discusses the relevance of LaTeX throughout several decades (including some interesting predictions that can be checked against reality).

 {% include _papers/paper_2001-CAR-ACM-LaTeX-legacy.md %}